Pretty Pea

 It’s Chinese name Ling Zhi means spirit mushroom – mushroom of spritual potency.

-In Chinese legend this mushroom is also referred to as the ‘mushroom of immortality’ because it has been linked to anti-ageing and longevity in addition to detoxification, immunity and energy boosting.
+In Chinese legend this mushroom is also referred to as the ‘mushroom of immortality’ because it has been associated with anti-ageing and longevity.

 Reishi gets it’s benefits from being rich in active polysaccharides and triterpenoid compounds (primarily ganoderic and lucidenic acids).